 Please note that all events hosted at the SFU Burnaby or Surrey campuses are wheelchair accessible.

 Science AL!VE, c/o SFU Faculty of Applied Sciences Outreach, is dedicated to sparking passion for science, technology, and engineering for Grade K-12!
 Science AL!VE strives to engage youth in hands-on STEAM (Science, Technology, Engineering, Art & Design, Mathematics) programs to build measurable skills and improve self-confidence.
 We offer summer camps, weekend clubs, online workshops and resources for teachers.
 In 2019, Science AL!VE reached 12,116 youth throughout the Lower Mainland, Haida Gwaii and Northern BC.

-Invent the Future is Canada’s first and only two-week summer enrichment program focused on bringing Artificial Intelligence (AI) expertise, community and mentorship to trans and cisgender women, non-binary and two-spirit students in Grade 10 and 11.
-During this AI Scholars Program, participants from across Canada will explore the world of AI through team projects, and connect with mentors and industry experts in a supportive yet challenging environment.
+Invent the Future is Canada’s first and only three-week summer enrichment program focused on bringing Artificial Intelligence (AI) expertise, community and mentorship to trans and cisgender women, non-binary and Two-Spirit students in Grades 9 to 12.
+During this AI Scholars Program, participants will explore the world of AI through team projects, and connect with mentors and industry experts in a supportive yet challenging environment.